-- the individual is aged 18 or older and has savings equivalent to more than ¥30 million owned by him or herself and his or her spouse; - he or she will come as an accompanying spouse of the individual who is mentioned in the point above (they must have the same place of residence and travel together in Japan); and the individual and the accompanying spouse have sufficient medical insurance to cover their stay in Japan.
+- the individual is aged 18 or older and has savings equivalent to more than ¥30 million owned by him or herself and his or her spouse; - he or she will come as an accompanying spouse of the individual who is mentioned in the point above (they must have the same place of residence and travel together in Japan); and - the individual and the accompanying spouse have sufficient medical insurance to cover their stay in Japan.

 In addition, significant developments were made to facilitate the acceptance of highly skilled foreign professionals in Japan.
-Further to the adoption of the points-based system in 2012, a new category of visa status, highly skilled foreign professionals, was formally introduced in 2015.
-The highly skilled foreign professionals visa has the following three sub-categories depending upon the activities of the foreign individuals:
+Further to the adoption of the points-based system in 2012, a new category of visa status, highly skilled foreign professional, was formally introduced in 2015.
+The highly skilled foreign professional visa has the following three sub-categories depending upon the activities of the individuals:

 - advanced academic research activities;

-- · advanced specialised or technical activities; and
+- advanced specialised or technical activities; and

 - advanced business management activities.

-In determining whether a highly skilled foreign professionals visa should be issued, the points-based system shall be used.
-For example, in the case of a foreign individual applying for the highly skilled foreign professionals (advanced specialised or technical activities) visa, if he or she is 30 years old, the amount of his or her promised annual salary is ¥10 million and he or she has a doctoral degree, then 10 points, 40 points and 30 points will be given for each element.
+In determining whether a highly skilled foreign professional visa should be issued, the points-based system shall be used.
+For example, in the case of an individual applying for the highly skilled foreign professional visa (advanced specialised or technical activities), if he or she is 30 years old, the amount of his or her promised annual salary is ¥10 million and he or she has a doctoral degree, then 10 points, 40 points and 30 points will be given for each element.
 The applicant may also earn points for other factors listed in the relevant ordinance, such as their academic background, professional career (research or business experience), age, achievements and qualifications.
-If the total points awarded are 70 or more, a highly skilled foreign professionals visa may be issued, in which case various types of preferential treatment will be available, including:
+If a total of 70 or more points are awarded, a highly skilled foreign professional visa may be issued, in which case various types of preferential treatment will be available, including:

-- permission for multiple-purpose activities during their stay in Japan (ie, permission not only for the intended professional activities, but also for other certain activities which are related to the intended professional activities but may require, in principle, other types of visas); - the grant of a five-year period of stay; - relaxed requirements for the grant of permission for permanent residence (from 10 years down to three years (one year if the total points awarded are 80 or more)); - preferential and expeditious processing of immigration and stay procedures; - permission for a spouse to work; - · permission to bring a parent under certain circumstances; and - · permission for a domestic servant under certain requirements.
+- permission for multiple-purpose activities during their stay in Japan (ie, permission not only for the intended professional activities, but also for certain other activities which are related to the intended professional activities but may require, in principle, other types of visas); - the granting of a five-year period of stay; - relaxed requirements for the granting of permission for permanent residence (from 10 years down to three years (one year if a total of 80 or more points are awarded)); - preferential and expeditious processing of immigration and stay procedures; - permission for a spouse to work; - permission to bring a parent under certain circumstances; and - permission for a domestic servant under certain requirements.

-After engaging in activities as a highly skilled professional for three years or more, the foreign individual may be promoted from highly skilled foreign professional (i) (lower status) to highly skilled foreign professional (ii) (higher status), in which case additional preferential treatment will be available, including:
+After engaging in activities as a highly skilled professional for three years or more, such individual may be promoted from highly skilled foreign professional (i) (lower status) to highly skilled foreign professional (ii) (higher status), in which case additional preferential treatment will be available, including:

-- permission for almost all activities during their stay in Japan (ie, permission not only for the intended professional activities, but also for other certain activities that are related or unrelated to the intended professional activities and require, in principle, other types of visas) in addition to those permitted under the Highly Skilled Foreign Professional (i) visa; and - an unlimited period of stay.
+- permission for almost all activities during their stay in Japan (ie, permission not only for the intended professional activities, but also for other certain activities that are related or unrelated to the intended professional activities and require, in principle, other types of visas) in addition to those permitted under the highly skilled foreign professional (i) visa; and - an unlimited period of stay.

-32 If so, does this programme entitle individuals to bring their family members with them?
+33 If so, does this programme entitle individuals to bring their family members with them?
 Give details.

-A holder of a designated activities long-stay visa for sightseeing and recreation, as outlined in question 31, may bring his or her spouse to Japan under certain circumstances.
+A holder of a designated activities long-stay visa for sightseeing and recreation, as outlined in question 32, may bring his or her spouse to Japan under certain circumstances.
 However, there is no special treatment for children.